beerjs/jaen/README-en.md

 Click the <img src="http://beerjs.github.io/sf/assets/watch.png" height="18"> button (top and left in this same page) and you will be notified about any new meeting or event we may organize.

+## Next event

+No event scheduled at this moment.

 ## Organizer

 * Víctor Rivas